evagunawan/sylensmodule/README.md

 CONTROL_REP1,AEG588A1_S1_L002_R1_001.fastq.gz,AEG588A1_S1_L002_R2_001.fastq.gz
 ```

-Each row represents a fastq file (single-end) or a pair of fastq files (paired end).
+Each row denotes which files are for an individual analysis.
+A row with one fastq file (single-end/interleaved) will be run through sylens as that one file.
+A row with a pair of fastq files (paired end) will be run through sylens together .

 -->